Index-Out-Of-Range/junior3-2/xu-qiu-fen-xi-he-xi-tong-she-ji/ppt-5.md

     * Entering some coins ( but not enough)
     * Select a ticket type
     * Continue to enter coins
-We could create a new state.
+* sWe could create a new state.
 But eventually we find the new state is as the same as the existing one